garychan8523/live-stream-wallpaper/README.md

 # live-stream-wallpaper
-by the time this project created, no similar python solution can be found online. people have spend efforts on implement a wallpaper engine alike program with python
+by the time this project created, no similar python solution was found online. people have been looking for a python-implemented wallpaper engine alike program

 - allows you to use youtube live stream as wallpaper
 - implements using python tkinter, binded properly with win32gui background handle